 Science

-The science curriculum is led by Zamiya Shire.
 We work hard to ensure that the children have a range of exciting science opportunities whilst at Vittoria, so that children develop into confident scientists with questioning minds.

 Our Science Principles